Texas State Highway 151: Future

 The Texas Department of Transportation (TxDOT) is currently undertaking a project to widen State Highway 151 (SH 151) from four to six lanes—three lanes in each direction—with the addition of a concrete center barrier.
 The new lanes are being constructed within the existing grassy median between the eastbound and westbound roadways.
 As part of this expansion, an underground storm drain system will be installed.
 The project also includes the construction of a new connector ramp from westbound SH 151 to northbound Loop 1604, which will replace the existing tight "J"-shaped ramp.
 The new connector will branch off from SH 151 just after the current exit to northbound Loop 1604 and will consist of two lanes, primarily at ground level.
 It will include a braided overpass crossing a newly extended northbound access road.
 After merging onto the existing Loop 1604 mainlanes via an expanded overpass at Culebra Road, the northbound roadway will feature four lanes—two from the new connector and two existing through lanes.
 The far-right lane will exit at Shaenfield Road, while the adjacent right lane will end shortly thereafter.
 Given that approximately 25 percent of northbound traffic over Culebra exits at Shaenfield, this configuration is not expected to create a significant bottleneck.

+This project had been expected to start in 2025, but unexpected funding became available in late 2022, allowing the project to accelerate.

+As of May 2026, the project is under construction and is approximately 85% complete.